 After a few days using it, I had three motivations to redesign the app:

 - Usability is a big issue and it takes too much time to learn how to use it.
-The user always needs to be sure about what they’re doing; When the app is dealing with your money, even more.
+The user must always to be sure of what action they’re about to perform; When the app is dealing with your money, even more.

-- The app doesn’t look good at all, and apps with bad visual design tend to be harder to trust.
-When I started using it, I transferred a very small amount of money until I was sure it was trustworthy.
+- The app doesn’t look good at all, and apps with bad visual design tend to be harder to be trusted.
+When I started using it, I only transferred a very small amount of money until I was sure it was trustworthy.

 - I wanted to improve my skills with Sketch since I would be using it for my new job.

-My design process is not very different from most, although there’s one thing that I try to apply to every project I work on: Learning.
+My design approach was simple.
 You’ll probably always learn something, but including this step in the process and taking time to summarize and think about what you’ve learned, at least for me, is a better way of learning.